MAAL6014 Language testing and assessment

 - introduce participants to the fundamental principles of language testing and language test evaluation

-- develop skills in the design, trialling, moderation and validation of testing instruments for a range of purposes including: formative and summative assessment, self-assessment, language profiling
+- develop skills in the design, trialling, moderation and validation of testing instruments for a range of purposes including formative and summative assessments

 - describe and discuss a range of contexts, purposes and methods for language testing

-- discuss and critique the appropriacy and usefulness of various methods for testing writing, speaking, listening, reading and integrated skills
+- discuss and critique the appropriacy and usefulness of various tools, including GenAI, for language testing and assessment

 Core texts